clio-janelia/clio_ingest/README.md

 in [https://cloud.google.com/composer/docs/quickstart](https://cloud.google.com/composer/docs/quickstart).
 Once created, the settings should be configured as described above.
 Composer allows users to interact with the environment using the familiar Airflow web browser.
-Environment variables can be set through the Composer UI.  em_process.py ./emprocess directory can be uploaded to a cloud bucket associated under the Composer DAGs folder.
+Environment variables can be set through the Composer UI.  em_process.py file and ./emprocess directory can be uploaded to a cloud bucket associated under the Composer DAGs folder.

 Airflow in Google Composer can be accessed via a user terminal command line by prepending an airflow